Possible Reasons for High Rates of Hamstring Injury:

 Quadriceps Tendinitis

 Quadriceps tendinitis (also spelled tendonitis) is a painful condition affecting the quadriceps tendon above the patella (kneecap).
-The quadriceps group of muscle (individually called the vastus lateralis, vastus intermedius, vastus medialis and the overlying rectus femoris) is the largest in the front of the thigh and is very important for stabilizing the leg.
+The quadriceps group of muscles is the largest in the front of the thigh and is extremely important for stabilizing the leg.
+The group of muscles are individually called the vastus lateralis, vastus intermedius, vastus medialis and the overlying rectus femoris.
 The quadriceps tendon connects the quadriceps to the tibia (shins) via the patellar tendon, which surrounds the knee cap itself.
 The movement of the knee known as the quadriceps mechanism involves the patella (knee cap), the patella tendon, the quadriceps and its tendon.
 They all work together to extend the leg to straight.

 Quadriceps tendonitis is caused by repetitive use of this tendon.
 This condition is most common in an athlete who is in involved in sports that require lots of jumping such as basketball, volleyball and jogging, or in a sport that requires a lot of stopping and starting.
 Little tears in the tendon and tendon sheath will present as pain and inflammation if these tears are not allowed to heal with rest.